vancleve/fwdpy11/doc/examples/qtrait.rst

     #Set up data for GSSmo
     gss_params=[(0,0.0,1.0)]
-    #Starting at 10N gens into the sim,
+    #Starting at N gens into the sim,
     #the environment changes according to geometric
     #distribution with mean 0.1*N
     timepoint=N